St Olaf's Church (Cruden)

-St Olaf's Church (also known as Old Parish Church) is a Category B listed building in Cruden, Aberdeenshire, Scotland, dating to 1776.
-It is of Church of Scotland denomination.
+St Olaf's Church (also known as Old Parish Church) is a Category B listed building in Cruden, Aberdeenshire, Scotland, built in 1776.
+It was designated in 1971.
+It is a Church of Scotland parish church.

-The church's twin, conically roofed towers were added in 1833 by John Smith.
+The church's twin conically roofed towers were added in 1833 by John Smith.
 According to historian Charles McKean, this "transformed this delightful church from an otherwise standard granite box kirk, customary birdcage bellcote topping the west gable, into a fantasy".

-The interior retains the original 1834 pulpit, a 12th-century baptismal font and a 1519 Dutch bell.
+The interior retains the original 1834 pulpit, a 12th-century baptismal font, and a 1519 Dutch bell.